oferwald/transposh/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
+= 0.7.0 =
+New edit interface, tons of other fixes
 = 0.6.6 =
 Fixed two XSS vulnerabilities
 = 0.6.3 =